Ceyron/apebench/README.md

 ]
 ```

-We will use the `apebench.run_experiment_convenience` to run the experiment.
+We will use the `apebench.run_study_convenience` to run the entire study.
 This function returns the the melted data for metrics, loss, and sample rollouts
 (in this order) and a list of paths where the network weights are stored.